Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/wasm-as-a-platform-for-abstraction.md

 handle error cases and `unsafe` code automatically.

-The best `unsafe` code is boring because another programmer can easily skim through the function and check it for correctness, because everything does what it says on the tin.
+The best `unsafe` code is boring because another programmer can easily skim through the function and check it for correctness because everything does what it says on the tin.
 Burying error cases and `unsafe` by using macros or helper functions may just make it easy to obfuscate otherwise obvious bugs.